friends-ce-3-group/capstone-documentation/README.md

 #### RDS Proxy
 <img src="images/images-rds-proxy.png" width="250">

-Assess into the RDS MySQL database is via the RDS Proxy, and only the security group of the ECS service is allowed inbound access into the RDS database.
-The benefit of using the RDS Proxy is to make the database more scalable and resilient to database failures, reducing failover times (Refer to [AWS RDS Proxy](https://aws.amazon.com/rds/proxy/)).
-This helps in database availability.
+Access into the RDS MySQL database is via the RDS Proxy, and only the security group of the ECS service is allowed inbound access into the RDS database.
+The benefit of using the RDS Proxy is to make the database more scalable and resilient to database failures, thereby reducing failover times (Refer to [AWS RDS Proxy](https://aws.amazon.com/rds/proxy/)).
+This helps to improve database availability.

 ## SRE Aspect 2: Availability

 #### Disaster Recovery, RTO and RPO
 <img src="images/image-rto-rpo.png" width="700">

 Based on AWS Resiliency Hub's assessment, our application and infrastructure should be able to withstand disaster recovery.
-Both recovery time objective (RTO) and recovery point objective (RPO) are within the threshold timings. **It is worth noting that the majority of AWS resources (including serverless infrastructure) are set up via Terraform**.
+Both the recovery time objective (RTO) and recovery point objective (RPO) are within the threshold timings. **It is worth noting that the majority of AWS resources (including serverless infrastructure) are set up via Terraform**.
 So bringing back up the infrastructure in another AWS Region is straightforward.

 #### Multiple Availabiliy Zones & AutoScaling for ECS Cluster